Doubly transitive lines I: Higman pairs and roux: Applications and examples

 \begin{corollary} Suppose there exist $n>d$ \textsc{drackn} lines for $\Gamma$ spanning $\mathbb{C}^d$, and put

 Then $\sqrt{q}\in\mathbb{Z}$. \end{corollary}

-\begin{proof} Let $B$ be a roux for $\Gamma$ whose roux graph is an abelian \textsc{drackn}, and let $d\neq 1$ be the constant dimension for which $\hat\alpha(B)$ is the signature matrix of an ETF in $\mathbb{C}^d$ for every nontrivial $\alpha\in\hat\Gamma$ (such $d$ exists by Theorem~\ref{thm.drackn signature}).
+\begin{proof} Let $B$ be a roux for $\Gamma$ whose roux graph is a regular abelian \textsc{drackn}, and let $d\neq 1$ be the constant dimension for which $\hat\alpha(B)$ is the signature matrix of an ETF in $\mathbb{C}^d$ for every nontrivial $\alpha\in\hat\Gamma$ (given in Theorem~\ref{thm.drackn signature}).
 Following the proof of Corollary~\ref{cor.roux lines integrality}, we have

 Comparing with \eqref{eq.roux signature matrix} then gives

 We invert the Fourier transform to get